 From casual to elegant, these 13 bodysuits are the most coveted on the market, and you can be the first to get your hands on any of them!

 Bring back the heady days of Versailles with this lacey, vampy, and ridiculously seductive bodysuit.
-We love the intriguing lace detail and the ruffles.
+We love the intriguing underwire cup detail and the ruffles.
 It feels like the kind of bodysuit Keira Knightley would have worn in Pirates of the Caribbean.
 The elasticized neckline brings this dreamy wonder back to earth.
-It is available at Revolve.
+It is available in two colors at Revolve.

-Ruffled straps are as sweet and playful as apple pie.
+Cross-over straps on the back are as sweet and playful as apple pie.
 We love the sleek and form-fitting ribbed shape.
 This bodysuit is approachable and wearable for everyday.
 The clean-cut neckline and the comfortable, soft fabric are added bonuses.
 Pair with jeans or a denim miniskirt.
-Pick it up at Nordstrom!
+Pick it up at Forward!

 3. Privacy Please Metallic Blush Bodysuit